Grand railway hotels of Canada: History

 The main competitor to Canadian Pacific, the Grand Trunk Railway, was not prepared to leave the field solely to its rival.
 It also determined to build a chain of luxury hotels across the country, which it did in the château style.
 The GTR built the Château Laurier in Ottawa in 1912, with the Fort Garry Hotel in Winnipeg and the Hotel Macdonald in Edmonton following in 1913 and 1915 respectively.

 The GTR was amalgamated into the Canadian National Railway (CNR) in 1920.
 During the decades that followed, the hotel divisions of CPR and CNR, Canadian National Hotels and Canadian Pacific Hotels, continued to expand their competing hotel chains across the country.
 The Queen Elizabeth Hotel in Montreal, built in 1958 over that city's Central Station, was perhaps the last true railway hotel built in Canada.
 Both railways continued to open new establishments in subsequent years, although none had any connection to the railways, except through their ownership.

 In 1988, Canadian Pacific acquired Canadian National Hotels.
 For the first time, many of Canada's railway hotels were operated by the same company.
 In 2001, Canadian Pacific Hotels was renamed Fairmont Hotels and Resorts, using the name of an American company it had purchased in 1999.
 Fairmont continues to operate most of Canada's landmark hotels (see Canadian Pacific Hotels).

 Inventory

 The majority of Canada's grand railway hotels were built by three railway companies, Canadian National Railway, Canadian Pacific Railway, and Grand Trunk Railway.
 However, a few railway hotels were built and operated by other companies.
-Great Northern Railway was the only American company that built a railway hotel in Canada, the Prince of Wales Hotel in Waterton, Alberta.
+Great Northern Railway was the only American company that built a railway hotel in Canada, the Prince of Wales Hotel in Waterton, Alberta, within 7 km of the US border, overlooking the trans-border Waterton Lake.